Written by Jim Banko, U.S. Steinholding Founder

 Official Steinholding Rules

 In the experience of the U.S. Steinholding Association, rules and enforcement are critically important to the legitimacy of any competition.
-In order to ensure that all competitors are being judged fairly and to the same standards, our Executive Rules Committee has created the following rules, which are updated periodically to improve clarity for competitors and judges alike.
-It is important for all competitors to know them in advance and incorporate them into their training early on to ensure good form, so if you are planning to host a competition, share these rules with all potential competitors.
-The images below help to demonstrate the rules visually.
+In order to ensure that all competitors are judged fairly and to the same standards, our Executive Rules Committee has created the following rules, which are updated periodically to improve clarity for competitors and judges alike.
+It is important for all competitors to know the rules in advance and incorporate them into their training early on to ensure good form, so if you are planning to host a competition, share these rules with all potential competitors.
+The images below help to demonstrate the rules visually along with our video demonstrating the rules and proper form.

 How to Compete and Win:

-2. An infraction of any rule will result in a strike being issued by the competition judge.
-After two strikes, the third strike results in immediate disqualification of the competitor.
+2. An infraction of any rule will result in a strike being issued by the competition judge(s).
+Issuance of a third strike (or any spillage) results in immediate elimination of the competitor.

 The Rules:

-1. A 1L dimpled glass stein with handle weighing approximately 3 lbs must be used.
-Steins used for each competition should be of the same brand and style, and should be provided by the establishment hosting the competition to ensure consistency.
+1. A 1L dimpled glass Masskrug-style stein with handle, weighing approximately 3 lbs, must be used.
+Steins used for each match should be of the same brand and style to ensure consistency.

 2. The stein must be filled with liquid up to the 1L line marked on the stein.

-4. The thumb may not rest on top of the stein handle; it must rest on the other fingers.
+4. The hand holding the stein should be positioned in a closed fist.
+The thumb may not rest on top of the stein handle.

 5. The pinkie finger may be held outside of the stein handle.
-If positioned outside the handle, it may touch the stein handle, but it may not touch the body of the stein.
+If positioned outside the handle, it may not be extended.

-11. The arm holding the stein must remain separated from the chest and torso of the competitor.
-The chest and torso may not be used to support the arm.
+9. The arm holding the stein should remain separated from the chest and torso of the competitor.
+The holding arm may not be held on or against the chest or torso such that it supports the arm.

-12. The off-hand should remain at the competitor's side and may not touch or support the stein or the arm holding the stein.
-The off-hand/non-holding arm may be held in a straightened position against the competitor's side but may not otherwise be used to brace or support the competitor's torso.
+10. The off-hand should remain at or near the competitor's side and may not touch or support the stein or the arm holding the stein and must remain visible to the judges.
+If the non-holding arm is held against the body, it must remain in a straightened position against the competitor's side but must not otherwise be used to brace or support the torso.

 U.S. Steinholding Association Competition Apparel: